eppye-bots/wiki_for_rtd/deployment/production-errors.rst

             #. if communication fails (again) in the automatic retry this is indicated in the error notification.
 So probably it is best to react on this.
             #.
 Note: number of resends is indicated in the outgoing view.
             #.
 The first time you use ``automaticretrycommunication`` nothing is resend, but automaticretry is initialised: all failed communications from that moment on will be resend.
 This is to prevent having all older failed communications resend.
             #.
 Scheduling: often bots is scheduled to run eg every 10 minutes, and automaticretry once an hour.
-For this type of scheduling use the `jobqueue server <run-botsengine.html#job-queue-server-bots-3-0>`_.
+               For this type of scheduling use the :ref:`jobqueue server <job-queue-server>`.